-Our ADSs have been approved for listing on the Nasdaq Global Select Market under the trading symbol "ERYP."
+We have submitted an application for our ADSs to be listed on the Nasdaq Global Market under the trading symbol "ERYP."
 Our ordinary shares are listed on Euronext Paris under the symbol "ERYP."

 Stamp Taxes

 If you purchase ADSs or ordinary shares offered in this prospectus, you may be required to pay stamp taxes and other charges under the laws and practices of the country of purchase, in addition to the offering price set forth on the cover page of this prospectus.